DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Related Work

 Attention mechanism is an effective way to improve network performance by enhancing the learned features.
-Hu et al. \cite{25} propose the channel-wise attention (CA) to refine the hidden features in the channel dimension during training, which can make the network more focused on the important regions.
+Hu et al. \cite{25} proposed the channel-wise attention (CA) to refine the hidden features in the channel level during training, which can make the network more focused on the important regions.
+In other words, the CA module amplifies the difference between channel features by highlighting the features with a greater response, and suppressing the others.
+The most important is that this adjustment mechanism is completely dynamic and learnable.
 The effectiveness of the CA module has been proved in many applications \cite{27,28,29}.
-Inspired by this, we develop a novel attention mechanism called depth-wise attention (DA) to weight the depth-level features to further improve the representation ability of the 3D network.
+At the same time, there have been many variations and extensions.
+For example, \cite{42,43} proposed a joint attention module based on the CA module, which brings a significant improvement in segmentation performance.
+These studies show that multi-attention fusion has great potential in improving network performance.
+Inspired by this, we design a novel attention mechanism called depth-wise attention (DA) to recalibrate the depth-level features.
+By combining this module with the CA module, we construct a dual-attention module to improve the representation ability of the 3D neural networks.